MirandaJanell/fa2017-localization/docs/index.md

 This example is meant to be done in a Developer org.

+Now that the Force Academy 2017 event has concluded I will be making updates to these instructions to fully flesh them out.
+These updates should be coming in the next couple days after I catch up on some backlogged work.
+Please stay tuned for updates.

 ### Quickly Creating Pages
 Edit your user record and set Developer Mode to checked.
 Navigate to /apex/LocalizationDemo